openstack-archive/senlin/doc/source/user/policy_types/batch.rst

 The ``min_in_service`` property specifies the minimum number of nodes to be kept in ACTIVE status.
 This is mainly for cluster update use cases.
-The other property ``max_batch_size`` specifies the number of nodes to be updated or deleted in each batch.
+The other property ``max_batch_size`` specifies the number of nodes to be updated in each batch.
 This property is mainly used to ensure that batch requests are still within the processing capability of a backend service.

 Between each batch of service requests, you can specify an interval in the unit of seconds using the ``pause_time`` property.
 This can be used to ensure